See by:open filter

-Geoffroy Berthon is an Energy and Infrastructure lawyer in Orrick's Paris office with a focus on public law and public contracts (notably concessions and PPP) as well as regulatory matters.
+Geoffroy Berthon is an Energy and Infrastructure Partner in Orrick's Paris office with a focus on public law and public contracts (notably concessions and PPP) as well as regulatory matters.

 Geoffroy Berthon has an extensive experience in several key public infrastructure projects, railroad work infrastructures and hydroelectric concessions as well as renewable energies and marine sectors.
 He also works on regulatory and litigation matters notably in the energy sector.

 He advises sponsors as well as lenders and he has been working with several public entities and governments, in France and Africa.

 Recognized by the Legal 500 guide in public law and project finance, Geoffroy Berthon is quoted as a "one to watch" lawyer.

 Before joining Orrick, Geoffroy Berthon worked as an associate with the firm Allen & Overy, in the Public and Environmental law department.